padima1/redenMasternodeSetup/Multi-IP-MN-Config.md

-## Running More Than One Masternode Daemon On Same VPS
+## Running More Than One Reden Masternode Daemon On Same VPS is Not Recommended, Not Endorsed and Not Supported by Reden team!

 NOTE: This process is more involving than the regular MN setup and is geared towards more experienced Linux user.
 This guide is provided as is with no warranties of any kind.